jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 The z-score for each data distribution is calculated and multiplied by a weight before being added together and divided by the number of variables to get a total score.
-The weights are determined by order of importance according to the modeler’s personal preference.
+The weights are determined by order of importance according to the modeler’s preferences.